-According to the Colt firearms expert in Denver, Dave Weddle of Frontier Gallery, this is a Colt Single Action Army (SSA) model .45 caliber pistol, serial number 154856.
+According to the Colt firearms expert in Denver, Dave Weddle of Frontier Gallery, this is a Colt Single Action Army (SAA) model .45 caliber pistol, serial number 154856.
 It was manufactured at the Hartford, Connecticut factory in 1894.This model was produced in large numbers in anticipation of landing a contract to supply the U.S. Army.
 However, they chose a Smith & Wesson product that was faster and easier to reload.

 The frame is a “Black Powder Frame”; that is to say, it is made of iron.
 Colt went to a stronger, steel alloy to accommodate the forces generated by smokeless powder introduced later.